-Step 2: Click the blue “Get” button to download and install Skype for Windows 10.
-The Microsoft store may ask you if you want to use it across multiple devices, in which case you’ll need to sign in with your Microsoft account.
-If you’d rather just have a dedicated Skype account, choose “no thanks.”
+Step 2: Click the blue Get button to download and install Skype for Windows 10.
+The Microsoft Store may ask you if you want to use it across multiple devices, in which case you must sign in with your Microsoft account.
+If you’d rather just have a dedicated Skype account, choose No Thanks.

-Step 3: Skype should now be installed on your system.
-To start it up, use the search box in your Windows taskbar and look for “Skype.”
+Step 3: Skype should have installed on your system.
+To start it up, use the search box in your Windows taskbar and look for Skype.
 When it pops up in the search box, click the corresponding icon.

-Step 5: You can sign up to a Skype account with an email address or phone number.
+Step 5: You can sign up for a Skype account with an email address or phone number.
 It’s totally up to you which you would prefer to link with your new account.
-When you’ve decided, input the relevant information and click “next.”
-Note: Doing so automatically agrees with Microsoft’s services agreement and privacy statement.
+When you’ve decided, input the relevant information and click Next.
+Note: Doing so automatically causes you to agree with Microsoft’s services agreement and privacy statement.

-Step 6: The next screens will ask you to input personal information like age, name and location.
-Input all of that and continue clicking through.
+Step 6: The next screens will ask you to input personal information like age, name, and location.
+Input all of that, and continue through the installation process.
 When asked for a verification code, check your corresponding email or phone number and input the code.

 Finding friends and family

-Where once you needed to know all of your friends’ details and had to add them as Skype contacts, today all you need to know is a single piece of information and you can find them easily and start chatting straight away.
+Where once you needed to know all of your friends’ details to add them as Skype contacts, today, all you need to know is a single piece of information.
+You can then find them quickly and start chatting straight away.

-Step 3: If your friend has a common name — and sometimes if they don’t — you may find that there are a number of people to choose from in the list that pops up.
-Use profile pictures to find the person you’re looking for, or alternatively click on them, then the name at the top of the window, to view their profile information.
+Step 3: If your friend has a common name — and sometimes if they don’t — you may find that there are several people to choose from in the list that pops up.
+Use profile pictures to find the person you’re looking for, or click the contact, then select the name at the top of the window to view their profile information.

-That’s it, you’re ready to begin chatting.
-Anyone you talk to will automatically be added to your contact list.
+That’s it!
+You’re ready to chat.
+Anyone you talk to will automatically join your contact list.

-Not in the mood for a voice call?
-Having a sneaky chat at work while the boss isn’t looking?
+Perhaps you want to play hooky at work without anyone catching on that you’re chatting away with your friend.
+Maybe you want to keep a sensitive conversation from being overheard in the subway.
 Text chats are just as useful today as they’ve ever been; there’s a reason Facebook Messenger and WhatsApp remain two of the most popular apps in the world.
 Here’s how to text chat on Skype.

-Step 1: Select the person you want to talk to either from the list of recent conversations on the left, or from your contact list at the top of the Window.
-This will open up a conversation on the right-hand side of the app window.
+Step 1: Select the person you want to talk to, either from the list of recent conversations on the left or your contact list at the top of the window or by selecting the chat bubble.
+Doing so will open up a chat on the right side of the app window.

 Step 3: Await a response.
 Rinse and repeat!

 When Skype first launched, its big selling point was its voice over internet protocol (VOIP) abilities.
-While it would go on to facilitate voice calls to landlines and mobile devices, its Skype to Skype voice calling function remains a key component of its service.
+As the company expanded its services, it would extend capabilities to third-party recipients like house or cell phones, but internal calls between accounts on Skype are still as popular as ever.
 Setting up a call is as easy as ever.

 Step 1: Make sure you have a compatible microphone and headphones/speaker set up.
-Plug them in and make sure Skype has picked them up by clicking the three dotted menu at the top of the Window, then going to “Settings.”
-You can leave your “Speakers” and “Microphone” as “Default device,” but you can specify your chosen input and output options with the drop-down menus if so choose.
+Plug them in, and make sure Skype has picked them up by clicking the three-dot menu at the top of the window, then going to Settings.
+You can leave your speakers and microphone as the default device, but you can specify your chosen input and output options with the drop-down menus as you desire.

-Step 2: Select the contact or person you want to talk to in the same manner as the text chats.
+Step 2: Select the contact or person you want to talk to the same way as the text chats.

-Step 3: Click the blue phone icon in the top right-hand corner.
+Step 3: Click the Blue Phone icon in the top right corner.
 If that person is online and Skype is open, you will then call them directly.
 If they accept the call, you will begin a voice call automatically.

 If someone rings you in the same manner, just click the corresponding button to pick up the call.
-Alternatively, if you don’t want to talk to them click the red button instead.
+Directly next to the receiving button is the reject button that will silence or end the call.

-Step 2: When ready, select the contact you want to call and click the blue camera icon in the top right-hand corner.
-Alternatively, start a voice call and then click the same camera button in the call window.
+Step 2: When ready, select the contact you want to call and click the blue camera icon in the top right corner.
+You can also start a voice call, and then add video by clicking the camera button directly from the call window.

-When the call is running, you can see a miniature version of the video your friend sees in the bottom right-hand corner.
-If they start their webcam in return, you’ll see them in the main window.
+While you’re on the call, you’ll be able to see a small version of your video feed in the bottom right corner.
+If your friend starts their webcam in return, you’ll see them in the main window.

-Step 3: If you want to text chat during the call for whatever reason, click the text chat button in the top right-hand corner of the video call window.
-That will shrink the main video section of the window and give you the usual text chat options below.
+Step 3: If you want to text chat during the call for whatever reason, click the Text Chat button in the top right corner of the video call window.
+Your video screen will become smaller so you’ll be able to access the chat options below the feed.